noaihere/blog/_posts/2018-11-24-forget-not-hive.markdown

 {% endhighlight %}
 <br>

-Another way is to creat partitions dynamically.
+Another way is to create partitions dynamically.
 This means all the distinct values of the partition column will automatically be translated into different subdirectories.
 The last column in the select statement will be used as the partition column.
 (We used a different name order_mth to test)
 {% highlight hive %}